The Boyd Foundation works to make the greater Knoxville area a place of opportunity for all.

-That’s why the Boyd Foundation’s Dog Park Dash has awarded 67 grants to communities all across Tennessee since 2018 and will be awarding another 33 in 2021, totaling $3 million in grants statewide.
+That’s why the Boyd Foundation’s Dog Park Dash has awarded more than 100 grants to communities all across Tennessee since 2018, totaling $3 million in grants statewide.

 In 2020, the Boyd Foundation created Knox Neighborhood Dog Parks to give 10 dog park grants (5 city and 5 county), totaling $500,000, to neighborhoods in Knox County.
 With the addition of the 10 dog parks, Knox County would be #1 in dog parks per capita in the nation.

 In addition to donating their financial gifts, the Boyds also believe in the power of mentorship.

 Randy has also dedicated more than two decades to the Boy Scouts.
 He attributes his leadership skills to his time as a scout.
 When Randy’s sons were young, he served as a den leader in Cub Scouts and founded pack 757.
 He later founded Troop 757 and served as its Scoutmaster for seven years.
 He helped more than 10 boys earn their Eagle award including his son, Harrison.
 In 2013 and 2014, Randy served as President of the Great Smoky Mountain Council, representing 14,000 boys in about 22 counties in East Tennessee.
 In 2017, The Boy Scouts of America Great Smoky Mountain Council awarded Randy with the honor of Distinguished Citizen of the Year.

 For the last decade, Randy has also served as a mentor for tnAchieves.
 Every year, he guides five to seven high school seniors through the college application process.
 As a first-generation college student, Randy remembers having to navigate the process alone.
 He hopes to offer encouragement and motivation as students enter the next chapter of their lives.